What To Do at The Hoover Dam – The 10 Best Things To Do

 6. Catch a Glimpse of Bighorn Sheep

 Although Hoover Dam is a man-made attraction, there are plenty of opportunities to enjoy the wildlife nearby.
-Resident bighorn sheep are a common sight at Hoover Dam.
+Resident bighorn sheep are a common sight at the Dam.
 You can spot them from the Memorial Bridge, hiking around Lake Mead, or kayak to Hoover Dam.

-7. Stop at The Visitor Center
+7. Stop at The Hoover Dam Visitor Center

 The Hoover Dam Visitor Center is a natural stop for many visitors.
 The visitor center has restrooms, a cafe, and a gift shop.
 You can take tours from the Visitor Center and have the opportunity to learn about the history of the dam at your own pace with topographic maps and other historical information located on site.